Easy Everyday Vinaigrette

 • Once it’s dressed, serve the salad immediately.

-• Add 1 teaspoon of honey for a touch of sweetness, something I tend to do when making a salad that includes pears or other fruit
+–Add one teaspoon of honey for a touch of sweetness, particularly good when making a salad that includes pears or other fruit

-• Use a splash of soy sauce in place of the salt
+–Use a splash of soy sauce instead of the salt